Constraints on Multicomponent Dark Energy from Cosmological Observations: Introduction

 \section{Introduction}

 The concept of dark energy (DE) has been widely accepted by many physicists since the discovery of cosmic accelerating expansion in 1998~\cite{Riess:1998cb,Perlmutter:1998np}.
 Lots of methods are proposed to study the properties of DE.
-For example, the distance measurements are used to detect DE, including the baryonic acoustic oscillation (BAO) observation~\cite{Cole:2005sx,Ross:2014qpa,Beutler:2011hx,Alam:2016hwk,Ata:2017dya}, surveys on Type Ia supernovae (SNIa)~\cite{Conley:2011ku,Suzuki:2011hu,Scolnic:2017caz} and the direct measurement of Hubble constant $H_0$ (SH0ES)~\cite{Riess:2016jrr,Riess:2019cxk}.
+The distance measurements are used to detect DE, such as the baryonic acoustic oscillation (BAO) observation~\cite{Cole:2005sx,Ross:2014qpa,Beutler:2011hx,Alam:2016hwk,Ata:2017dya,Carter:2018vce,Abbott:2017wcz,Agathe:2019vsu,Cao:2020jgu} and surveys on Type Ia supernovae (SNIa)~\cite{Conley:2011ku,Suzuki:2011hu,Scolnic:2017caz}.
 The formation of large scale structure~\cite{Abate:2012za,Mandelbaum:2018ouv,Korytov:2019xus,Lochner:2018boe} is also influenced by DE significantly due to its negative pressure.
-DE, as the largest proportion of the total energy density in today's universe, leaves footprints on the cosmic microwave background (CMB)~\cite{Komatsu:2008hk,Ade:2013zuv,Ade:2015xua,Aghanim:2018eyx}, too.
-However, the nature of DE is still a puzzle through decades of research.
+DE, as the largest proportion of the total energy density in today's universe, also leaves footprints on the cosmic microwave background (CMB)~\cite{Komatsu:2008hk,Ade:2013zuv,Ade:2015xua,Aghanim:2018eyx}.
+However, the nature of DE is still a puzzle through decades of researches.